gitrrm/Buddypress-Gamipress-Customization/README.md

-# Nandan
+# Buddypress & Gamipress Customization
-#This is simple theme and functionalities created for Nandan Global
+#This is simple theme and functionalities created to enhance the functionalities